bluekvirus/Stage.js/implementation/HOWTO.md

 **The Backbone library can implement them all** (Yes, any client side framework).
 (Not 100% for Meteor though, since Meteor combines its server into a full-stack solution.
 You need nodejs in the picture, and we do have a dev-server package called **ajax-box-lite** in the toolset for just that based on the [express.js](http://expressjs.com/4x/) framework).
 And, if you need more evidence, YUI3 has the exact same concepts from Backbone implemented as its infrastructure.
 (Why did we mention YUI here?
 Because of Yahoo!'s JavaScript [Architect](http://www.crockford.com/))

-In order to accomplish more with less code using Backbone, we picked Backbone.Marionette as our pattern library.
-It offers cleanup/boilerplate routines and very neat concepts for building large JavaScript front-end projects.
+In order to accomplish more with less code using Backbone, we picked **Backbone.Marionette** as our pattern library base but only use its *module*, *region* and *4-type-of-view* concepts.
+We also removed the needs to work with the Model/Collection sync methods in the original *Backbone* library.
 The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flatter structure**.
 We believe scripting languages are always going to be the perfect thin glue layer between mechanisms and policies.
 The JavaScript language were picked to glue HTML/CSS and UX but nothing more, it should not be overdosed and attempt to mimic Java.
 In other words, **only the burger is important**:

 <img src="static/resource/default/diagram/Diagram-6.png" alt="HTML is the burger" class="center-block"></img>

+**Note**: Although the **Marionette** library offers many cool concepts for building large JavaScript front-end projects, we felt that the core value it offers lies within its region (for better view life-cycle management) and module managers.
+Thus only those are included and supported throughout the framework.
+We also extended the base view classes to enable remote templating, ui and region detection, action listeners, navigation hooks, svg canvas and faster **Cordova** development.

+**Note**: The **JQuery UI** library contained in this framework is a custom build (Core, Interaction and Effect).
+It is sufficient for you to create plugins and widgets and to use the `$.fn.position()` and `$.fn.animation()` methods.
+However, you will *NOT* be able to use any UIs in the original library.

 ###Core concepts
 <img src="static/resource/default/diagram/Diagram-3.png" alt="Stage.js Architecture" class="center-block"></img>